Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_09_external_database_migration/guide.en-gb.md

 ### Prerequise

 - The source database should be in >= 5.7 and <= 8.0
-- gtid_mode is ON on both the source and the target
+- gtid_mode is ON on both the source and the target (ON by default on Public Cloud MYSQL database)
 - User with read and replication data permission can be create on the source database

 ### Set up